 - Igloofest is billed as the coldest music festival in the world.
 Held at Montreal's Old Port, the festival spans two weeks and attracts thousands of electronic music fans to the city.

-- While many other provinces celebrate Family Day in February, this is not observed in Quebec.
+- Family Day is a popular celebration in many provinces in February, but is not observed in Quebec.

 - On a day with nice weather, have a skate—harbor-front skating in Montreal is free every day.